Learn how to reduce potential harmful health effects from cannabis use.

 - While on an employer's premises, or operating an employer's vehicle, machinery or equipment

-Smoking or vaping adult-use cannabis products is prohibited in a multifamily housing building.
+Smoking or vaping adult-use cannabis products is prohibited in a multifamily housing building, including patios and balconies (effective March 1, 2025).

 Owners of day cares must disclose to parents if the proprietors permit use of cannabis outside of its normal business hours.